 - On November 22, 2011, we acquired 2440 West El Camino Real located in Mountain View, California for a net purchase price of approximately \$71.1 million in cash.
 2440 West El Camino Real is an approximately 140,000 net rentable square foot Class A office property that is currently 100% leased. - On December 29, 2010, we completed the acquisition of the John Hancock Tower and Garage for an aggregate purchase price of approximately \$930.0 million.
 The purchase price consisted of approximately \$289.5 million of cash and the assumption of approximately \$640.5 million of indebtedness. - Construction in progress for the year ended December 31, 2010 includes costs associated with the development of Atlantic Wharf, 2200 Pennsylvania Avenue and Waltham Weston Corporate Center.
-Construction in progress for the year ended December 31, 2011 includes ongoing expenditures associated with our Atlantic Wharf properties, 2200 Pennsylvania Avenue, the Residences on The Avenue and 510 Madison Avenue developments, which were fully or partially placed inservice during the year ended December 31, 2011.
+Construction in progress for the year ended December 31, 2011 includes ongoing expenditures associated with our Atlantic Wharf properties, 2200 Pennsylvania Avenue, the Residences on The Avenue and 510 Madison Avenue developments, which were fully or partially placed in-service during the year ended December 31, 2011.
 In addition, we incurred costs associated with resuming construction at 250 West 55th Street.
 In addition, during the year ended December 31, 2011, we commenced the development of Seventeen Cambridge Center, Reston Town Center Residential and the redevelopment of 12310 Sunrise Valley Drive.
-The completion of our ongoing developments, including our share of our unconsolidated joint venture developments, which includes our share of our unconsolidated joint venture developments, which includes our share of our unconsolidated joint venture developments, which includes our share of our unconsolidated joint venture developments and our redevelopment of 12300 Sunrise Valley Drive, to be approximately \$868 million. - Tenant improvement costs decreased by approximately \$37.2 million due to the completion and occupancy of large tenant projects in 2010. - Proceeds from land transaction relates to the portion of the payment received by us for our 75 Ames Street land parcel from a third-party which we estimate will relate to the ultimate conveyance of a condominium interest to the third-party upon the anticipated completion of the development of the property and does not include the portion attributable to rental of the land during the period of development.
+The completion of our ongoing developments, including our share of our unconsolidated joint venture developments, through 2015 is expected to be fully funded by cash and available draws from construction loans.
+We estimate our future funding requirement to complete our developments, which includes our share of our unconsolidated joint venture developments and our redevelopment of 12300 Sunrise Valley Drive, to be approximately \$868 million. - · Tenant improvement costs decreased by approximately \$37.2 million due to the completion and occupancy of large tenant projects in 2010. - Proceeds from land transaction relates to the portion of the payment received by us for our 75 Ames Street land parcel from a third-party which we estimate will relate to the ultimate conveyance of a condominium interest to the third-party upon the anticipated completion of the development of the property and does not include the portion attributable to rental of the land during the period of development.
 See Note 3 to the Consolidated Financial Statements. - Proceeds from mortgage loan released from (placed in) escrow relates to the placing in escrow and subsequent release of the mortgage loan for 510 Madison Avenue, located in New York City, which was secured by cash deposits.
 See Note 6 to the Consolidated Financial Statements. - Capital contributions to unconsolidated joint ventures decreased by approximately \$44.8 million primarily due to a capital contribution to the joint venture that owns our 125 West 55th Street property in connection with the refinancing of the property during the year ended December 31, 2010. - Capital distributions from unconsolidated joint ventures increased by approximately \$90.6 million was primarily due to the sale of Two Grand Central during the year ended December 31, 2011 and the distribution of excess loan proceeds to the joint venture that owns our Metropolitan Square property in connection with the refinancing of the property during the year ended December 31, 2010.